Recreational Jewellery Making

 Alternate Thursdays 10am-5pm (with an hour for lunch) with Emma Leonard

-**Please contact me to join the waiting list for the April term**
+**Please contact me to join the waiting list for the next term running**

 A workshop voucher makes a great gift, or a chance to try out a new skill for yourself.
 The one day beginners workshops are suitable for someone with no previous experience, and make a great introduction to silversmithing – with a fantastic finished piece to wear home!
 Please note if you are booking using a gift voucher you will need to contact me directly rather than book online.